Home Alone: “Why Don’t I Book?”

 Here’s the very common problem:

-A talented beginning voice actor signs with an agent and sets up their home studio for convenience or necessity so they don’t have to drive to their agency or a casting facility to audition in person.
-It’s easier to fire off the auditions from home, right?
-The new voice actor auditions in their home setup, either self-directing or having Mom or Dad or a friend “direct” the audition, while doing the recording as well.
+A talented beginning voice actor signs with an agent and sets up their home studio for convenience or necessity (most auditioning is from home these days, anyway).
+It’s super convenient to fire off the auditions from home.
+The new voice actor auditions in their home setup, either self-directing or having Mom or Dad or a friend “direct” the audition, while doing the engineering as well.
 Then they email it in.

 This at-home set up is probably the single biggest obstacle a beginning voice actor has to getting called back or booking a gig.